tristanlabelle/swift-winrt/Readme.md

 For examples of using projections, refer to [interop tests](InteropTests/Tests).

-The codebase uses features up to Swift 5.9, but requires Swift 5.10 because the 5.9 compiler crashes with more advanced uses of non-copyable types.

 This project was inspired by its C++ namesake at [thebrowsercompany/swift-winrt](https://github.com/thebrowsercompany/swift-winrt).

 ## Using in your project

+Note: Swift/WinRT requires Swift 5.10 or above due to uses of non-copyable types which crash the Swift 5.9 compiler.

 ### With CMake